 The company has been told it must improve its governance and corporate culture if it is to be considered for relicensing in New South Wales.
 It has recently completed the construction of a high-end hotel-casino on the Sydney waterfront.

-But the consensus is that Crown can emerge rehabilitated, post-pandemic, in a position of enviable strength – as the major player in the lucrative Australian market — which is why a firm such as Blackstone sees it as an attractive buy.
+But the consensus is that Crown can emerge rehabilitated, post-pandemic, in a position of enviable strength – as the major player in the lucrative gambling market — which is why a firm such as Blackstone sees it as an attractive buy.

 ‘Belligerence’ in Victoria